G10RN0/Mekatron_real_time_voice_synthesis/README.md

 1. create a new environment in anaconda on python 3.7

-2. run console and redirect to the folder where you have all the code
+2. run console and redirect in console to the folder where you have all the code

 3. type in console "pip install -r requirements.txt"